ninjabong/xc-custom/README.md

 -   **autopkg\_install:** downloads and installs autopkg directly from github including specifying your own choices of repos.
 -   **autopkg\_repo:** add recipe repos to autopkg.
 -   **autopkg\_run:** performs an 'autopkg run foo foo2'.
--   **munkitools:** downloads and installs munkitools from pkg or dmg, even custom urls.  no https yet.
 -   **munki\_client:** sets up a new munki client from above.  no https yet.
+-   **munki\_client\v_pkgr:** builds a munki client pkg for an osxc installed/managed repo.
+-   **munki\_iconimport:** ensures munki's iconimporter is present and runs to import icons into the repo.
 -   **munki\_manifest:** wraps 'manifestutil add-pkg' works really well with autopkg\_run to automagically create and populate a munki repo.
--   **munki\_iconimport:** ensures munki's iconimporter is present and runs to import icons into the repo.
 -   **munki\_repo:** sets up minimal directory structure for a munki repo.  only os x client & server so far.
+-   **munkitools:** downloads and installs munkitools from pkg or dmg, even specific build versions and custom urls if specified.  no https yet.

 #####broken:
 -   **desktop\_view\_opts:** is a severly broken attempt to set some Finder window prefs (only TB Display Mode works)